LeeConnelly12/LeeConnelly12/README.md

 ### 📝 About me

 As a web developer with over five years of commercial experience, I specialize in building scalable and reliable applications using Laravel and Vue.js.
 I am highly skilled in writing tests and take pride in producing high-quality code.
 When I'm not coding, you'll find me staying up to date on the latest technologies and trends in web development.
-Currently working as a web developer at [Acquire Digital](https://acquiredigital.com).
+Currently working as a web developer at [Patchworks](https://www.wearepatchworks.com).

 ### 🚀Languages & Frameworks